valpackett/micro-panel/README.md

 The production build adds compatibility for non-ES6 browsers and reduces the number of files (so, HTTP requests) to make loading faster on non-HTTP/2 browsers.

+NOTE: [pnpm](https://github.com/pnpm/pnpm) seems to have a problem with the broccoli-babel thing (not installing all the babel plugins), use normal npm on this project.

 ## Contributing

 Please feel free to submit pull requests!